Last updated: November 28, 2025

 6.3.
 Candlestick Chart Example:

-When identifying the triple top, a candlestick chart is our preferred tool.
+When identifying the triple top, a candlestick chart is the preferred tool.
 Candlesticks clearly illustrate the open, close, high, and low prices, making the formation of the three high points and the breakout below the neckline easily visible.

 For instance, imagine a candlestick chart where three bullish candles push up to a resistance, then bearish candles follow, forming the troughs, before a final large bearish candle breaks definitively below the neckline on high volume.
 This visual clarity is essential for accurate pattern recognition.